 Heart rate, elevation, steps, calories, split pace.
 There are so many types of data that can be tracked during exercise.
 Some are more useful than others.
 But do you know what they all mean?
 Do you analyze them after your run?
 And most importantly, do you know how to use that information to improve your next workout?
-There are people all over the world who came from times or countries where this kind of technology wasn’t even available to them, and they still trained to become world-class and record-breaking professional athletes.
 At the end of the day, what counts is how you perform, not how the graph looks.
-Here are some reasons why you won’t find certain types of data in the Freeletics Running app.
+Here are some reasons why you won’t find certain types of data in the Freeletics app.

 Distance covered in recovery breaks

 Depending on which pace the Coach gives you for your workout, you may be jogging through your recovery breaks.
-But these are not tracked by the app’s GPS.
-Why?
-Because we don’t want to put our Athletes under unnecessary pressure.
-You should concentrate on your workout, and not squeezing in as many extra meters as possible.
 The recovery breaks are for recovery, be that sitting, standing or jogging.
-If a beginner feels pressured into running through the breaks, this defeats the object of the interval training and does not have the right effect.
-Just as sprinting through the breaks is not the way to go about training.
-The overall distance isn’t what counts most.
-The quality of the interval distances is.
+It's not the overall distance that counts the most, but the quality of the intervals.
 Everyone should use the recovery breaks in such a way that they can run the next interval in its entirety at the recommended pace.

 The choice to run by heart rate is a serious one.
 It requires professional tests to identify your heart rate zones and find your maximum heart rate or, even better, a lactate threshold test.
 But even these results are not infallible.
-To rectify any kind of mistakes in the results, you would have to work closely with a trainer or another professional.
-Running by heart rate is thus a controversial topic in some circles.
 Runners rarely have a personal trainer at their side and when it comes to heart rate, one size doesn’t really fit all.
-Athletes using the Running app should learn to listen to their bodies.
+Athletes following a Running Training Journey should learn to listen to their bodies.
 They should concentrate on how they feel instead of constantly checking their smartphone for their heart rate.
 Training like this develops a better understanding of one’s body and its signals.
-This will help Athletes to perform in the way the Coach tells them to.